-If LinSig Version 2 is installed on the same PC LinSig Version 3 does NOT affect the Version 2 install and installs a new copy of Version 3.
+The LinSig 3 installer will replace any currently installed copy of LinSig 3 however if LinSig Version 2 is installed on the same PC LinSig Version 3 does NOT affect the Version 2 install and installs a new copy of Version 3.

-A.3.3.
+A.3.2.
 Updating LinSig 3 to the Latest Version